olcf-tutorials/HIP_from_scratch/1_sharedmemory/README.md

 The submit scripts for Summit and Crusher run the executable with the nsys profiler and the rocprof profiler respectively.

-(TODO: show how to run profiler on Summit and crusher and compare results with previous row sum run that didn't use shared memory)

 ### Examining the Results of the Kernel Profiling

 From the output file of the Summit run, you will see a section titled `CUDA Kernel